dream11/react-native-remote-ui/README.md

 Server Component allow react-native (Host) applications to render remote (Server) components.
 Remote components are loaded through URI at runtime.
 Remotely loaded components behaves similar to the locally imported components.

 Server Component are babel transpiled source code of tsx or jsx, which is executed at runtime.
 This gives capability to update/change UI without app release.
-Server Components can use react lifecycle events like `useEffect` or state.
+Server Components can use hooks like `useState` and also react lifecycle events like `useEffect`.

 ## Installation